Remote Working – 2: What are the benefits of remote working to employee wellbeing?

 However, there are potential drawbacks to remote working that if not managed could be detrimental to an employee's mental wellbeing.
 One of the biggest areas for concern is a lack of socialisation leading to feelings of loneliness and perceived alienation.

-Setting boundaries such as the hours you work and having a separate room (or even space) in which you carry out your work duties can help create separation.
-Weekly10’s OKR/goal tracking functionality can serve as a frequently updated record of the work you are completing, so no more need to worry about proving yourself, or calling an employee to see how much work they are getting through.
+Setting boundaries is essential.
+Be firm about the hours you work.
+Have a separate room (or even space) in which you carry out your work duties.
+These things can help create separation when it's time to sign off for the day.
+Weekly10's OKR/goal tracking functionality can serve as a frequently updated record of the work you are completing.
+So, no more need to worry about proving yourself, or calling an employee to see how much work they are getting through.

 Physical wellbeing & remote working